sql-js/sql.js/README.md

 For the impatients, try the demo here: http://kripken.github.io/sql.js/GUI/

-*sql.js* is a port of [SQLite](http://sqlite.org/about.html) to JavaScript, by compiling the SQLite C code with [Emscripten](http://kripken.github.io/emscripten-site/docs/introducing_emscripten/about_emscripten.html).
+*sql.js* is a port of [SQLite](http://sqlite.org/about.html) to Webassembly, by compiling the SQLite C code with [Emscripten](http://kripken.github.io/emscripten-site/docs/introducing_emscripten/about_emscripten.html).
 It uses a [virtual database file stored in memory](https://kripken.github.io/emscripten-site/docs/porting/files/file_systems_overview.html), and thus **doesn't persist the changes** made to the database.
 However, it allows you to **import** any existing sqlite file, and to **export** the created database as a [javascript typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).

-There is no C bindings or node-gyp compilation here, sql.js is a simple javascript file, that can be used like any traditional javascript library.
+There are no C bindings or node-gyp compilation here, sql.js is a simple javascript file, that can be used like any traditional javascript library.
 If you are building a native application in javascript (using Electron for instance), or are working in node.js, you will likely prefer to use [a native binding of SQLite to javascript](https://www.npmjs.com/package/sqlite3).

 SQLite is public domain, sql.js is MIT licensed.

+Sql.js predates WebAssembly, and thus started as an [asm.js](https://en.wikipedia.org/wiki/Asm.js) project.
+It still supports asm.js for backwards compatability.

 ## Documentation
 A [full documentation](http://kripken.github.io/sql.js/documentation/#http://kripken.github.io/sql.js/documentation/class/Database.html) generated from comments inside the source code, is available.